Feeds:

 When we first moved here part-time in 1998, we became acquainted with the Live Nativity event.
 I never saw anything like it before.

 I recall standing out in the cold waiting for the children and animals to appear.
 There was a procession, and this star bearer came by.
 She seemed as if she had appeared out of the mists of time as in Brigadoon.
-For a moment I felt I had experienced time travel.
+For a moment I felt I had travelled back to 1869.

 Preserving the past is usually expressed in this town by the architecture.
 But other things occur which add life to the history, as you see in the photograph.